DavisPL-Teaching/119/README.md

 ## Homeworks

-Homeworks will consist of programming assignments designed to bring together concepts we learned in class and to give you practice using all of the tools we cover.
+Homeworks will consist of programming assignments in Python designed to bring together concepts we learned in class and to give you practice using all of the tools we cover.
 There are 3 homeworks, plus homework 0, which is designed to help you install the relevant software for the course.

 Each homework will have a project component.
 That means that as part of homeworks 1, 2, and 3, you will put together progress towards data collection, data analysis, and a working pipeline for a project of your choice.
-I will provide detailed instructions in class and with each homework.
+I will provide detailed instructions in class and together with each homework when it is released.

 ## Homework Grading

 **Most important:** Your code must run to get credit!
-Frequently running and testing your code is an essential part of computer programming that can never be skipped.
+Frequently running and testing your code during development is an essential part of computer programming that can never be skipped.
 You must run Python on your code before each submission to ensure that it works.
 The graders do not have time to debug submissions, and code that does not run will generally receive either a 0 or at most 10% of partial credit.